Copyright © 2016

 "Yes, it is a very basic walled redoubt in the shape of a square about twenty feet to a side with a ten man tent at the centre."

 "And they think we would stand behind a stone wall and be picked off by French guns.
-Somehow Bertram, I don't think nine hundred men would fit inside your redoubt but, fortunately we have other plans.
+Somehow Bertram, I don't think nine hundred men would fit inside your redoubt.
+Fortunately we have other plans.
 Now then enough of this, let's eat and rest then get down to the real business that we are here for."

 Many suggestions came from the group as to what should be attempted and how the suggestions could be put into practice.
 After more than two hours the plan was set in place.
 Instead of the high walls formed into a square, they would instead build a lower wall of only four feet but construct it in a single long line as far across the flat plain as they could build in the time they had.